percona/pg_tde/documentation/docs/how-to/upgrade.md

 # Upgrade pg_tde

 The version of `pg_tde` available to you depends on your version of Percona Distribution for PostgreSQL.

-To get a newer version of `pg_tde`, upgrade your Percona Distribution for PostgreSQL to the version that includes it.
-For more information, see [Upgrading Percona Distribution for PostgreSQL from 17 to 18 :octicons-link-external-16:](https://docs.percona.com/postgresql/18/major-upgrade.html).
+To use a newer `pg_tde` release, first ensure that your Percona Distribution for PostgreSQL version includes it.

-This topic covers upgrading the `pg_tde` extension to a newer version within the **same** PostgreSQL major version.
+This document describes upgrading the `pg_tde` extension within the same PostgreSQL major version.
+For PostgreSQL major version upgrades on clusters that use `pg_tde`, use [pg_tde_upgrade](../command-line-tools/pg-tde-upgrade.md).

 ## Before you start